CoffeePanda0/FedoraEngine/README.md

  - Load a sprite and move around with buttery smooth movement, then collide, jump, and parkour on objects
  - Load maps from a file and ground collision
  - A UI Text system for dialogue
+ - Camera system to scroll tiles and follow player
  - Pause menu

 # Q&A's